keelefi/jox-algorithm/README.md

 ```

 For a test case to pass, both expected `output` and `errors` need to match with the actual result, respectively.

-## Running

-Each langauge implementation comes with a shell script `run_tests.sh` which runs the tests and returns 0 if pass and 1
-if fail.
-In this directory the `run_tests.sh` will go through all implementations and run their tests, respectively.
-If
-any fail, it returns 1, otherwise it returns 0.

 ## Status